Council's Development Control Unit (DCU) provides pre-lodgement advice to proponents intending to carry out development within the Bellingen Shire.

 Who makes up the DCU?

-Other staff will attend the DCU where the proposal being discussed warrants their particular area of expertise.
+At the DCU Meeting will be Planning Staff and other staff (e.g. Development Engineer) where the proposal being discussed warrants their particular area of expertise.

 How will I benefit from Consulting with the DCU?

 Early consultation with the DCU has the following benefits:

 - Provides a broad overview of legislative requirements, planning context and Council policy requirements in relation to a particular activity, development or area of land;

 - Identifies any issues or constraints that might apply to the land or activity/development proposed;

 - Provides a clear direction with respect to progression of a development proposal;

 - Identifies the required documentation and plans that will be required to support an application;

 - Reduces development application processing time by ensuring that the application covers the whole range of issues identified by the DCU and avoids the need to seek additional information from an applicant after lodgement.

 Note: Any advice provided by the DCU should not be construed as granting approval, in principle or otherwise, to any proposed activity or development.
 The determination of any proposal can only be made once a development application has been lodged with the Council and the application is comprehensively assessed against all relevant legislation and Council policy.